Merck Manual

 • For breastfed infants, changing the mother's diet

-As a first step, most clinicians recommend thickening feedings, which can be done by adding 10 to 15 mL (1/2 to 1 tbsp) of rice cereal to 30 mL of formula.
+As a first step, most clinicians recommend reviewing proper feeding techniques (eg, volume of feedings, proper burping, positioning); if correction of technique is not enough, feedings can be thickened by adding 10 to 15 mL (1/2 to 1 tbsp) of rice cereal to 30 mL of formula.
 Thickened formula seems to reflux less, particularly when the infant is kept in an upright position for 20 to 30 minutes after feeding.
-Thickened formula may not flow through the nipple properly, so the nipple orifice may need to be cross-cut to allow adequate flow.
+Thickened formula may not flow through the nipple properly, so the nipple orifice often must be enlarged to allow adequate flow.

-Providing smaller, more frequent feedings helps keep the pressure in the stomach down and minimizes the amount of reflux.
+Providing smaller, more frequent feedings helps keep the pressure in the stomach down by giving the stomach less volume and the chance for better emptying and often minimizes the amount of reflux.
 However, it is important to maintain an appropriate total amount of formula per 24-hour period to ensure adequate growth.
-In addition, burping the infant after every 1 to 2 oz can help decrease gastric pressure by expelling the air the infant is swallowing.
+In addition, burping the infant after every 1 to 2 oz (30 to 60 mL) can help decrease gastric pressure by expelling the air the infant is swallowing.

 Positioning

 For sleeping, left lateral positioning and elevation of the head of the crib are no longer recommended because of safety concerns.
-Regardless of the presence of reflux, the only recommended sleeping position for infants is supine, which has been shown to reduce the risk of sudden infant death syndrome Sudden Unexpected Infant Death (SUID) and Sudden Infant Death Syndrome (SIDS) Sudden unexpected infant death (SUID) is a term used to describe any unexpected and sudden death in a child less than 1 year of age, which often occurs during sleep or in the infant's sleep... read more (SIDS).
+Regardless of the presence of reflux, the only recommended sleeping position for infants is supine, which has been shown to reduce the risk of sudden infant death syndrome (SIDS) and other sleep-related death.

 Three classes of drugs have been used in infants with GERD who do not respond to feeding modification and positioning:

-A 2018 consensus practice guideline from North American and European specialty societies recommends that infants and children with GERD unresponsive to feeding and positioning modifications be given a proton pump inhibitor (PPI).
+The North American and European specialty societies recommend that infants and children with GERD unresponsive to feeding and positioning modifications be given a proton pump inhibitor (PPI) (1).
 If PPIs are unavailable or cannot be used, an H2 blocker can be given.
-These drugs are not recommended simply for treatment of crying/distress and/or visible regurgitation.
-A typical PPI regimen is lansoprazole 2 mg/kg orally once a day.
-For infants who respond, the drug is continued for several months and then tapered and stopped.
+These medications are not

 Surgery